searchkit/searchkit/docs/components/sorting/sort.md

 ```

 ## Advanced Sorting
 If you need to specify multiple sorting fields or have special options for sort field like `mode`, you can use the more advanced `fields` key (shown in example for "Highly Rated" option).
-This accepts an array of sort fields and allows sorting properties to be sent in the `options` object.
+This accepts an array of sort fields and allows sorting properties to be sent in the `options` object. *Requires the `key` option to be specified.*

 ## Props
 - `options` *([{label:string, field?:<ESAttribute>, order?:(desc|asc), defaultOption?:boolean, fields?:Object}], key?:string)*: Options displayed for the user to order results with.
 You can use `fields` if you need to specify special options to sort, see `advanced sorting` section.